What's unique about Kaw Prairie?

 How long will the service last?

-Sunday morning services typically last 75 minutes, with children & families together for the first 30, then kids leaving for an age-appropriate Kingdom Kids program for 45 minutes while teenagers & adults experience the main message and closing song set.
+Sunday morning services typically last 75 minutes, with children & families together for the first 30, then kids leaving for an age-appropriate program while teenagers & adults experience the main message and closing song set.

 What will services be like?

-We offer identical contemporary worships with ancient echoes at both 9:00am and 10:45am.
-Children through grade 5 remain with their parents for our opening worship set and Holy Communion, then depart during the adult announcement time for their own dynamic, interactive 45-minute children’s program called Kingdom Kids—while older youth and adults enjoy the adult message and closing worship set.
+We offer identical contemporary worships with ancient echoes at both 9 a.m. and 10:45 a.m.
+Children PreK–5th stay with their parents for our opening worship and Holy Communion, then are dismissed for JAM, their own message and small group time.
+Youth and adults stay for the message and closing songs.
 No offering plates are passed, so that Christ-followers at Kaw Prairie can offer their tithes and other gifts to God “in secret” (Matthew 6:4) using the special jars in the lobby, free from any perception of peer-pressure.

 Will I get singled out in any way when I visit?

 At Kaw Prairie, you'll never be put on the spot, singled-out, or embarrassed.
-(Okay, you might be embarrassed for Pastor Dan, but never by him).
-You won't be asked to participate in an offering, either.
-You don't have to sign anything or register your attendance in any way (unless you place your child in our children's ministry - for your child's security, we'll need to get some basic information).
 Our hope is that you'll let the service be God’s hand reaching out to you and that you'll know we're here for you if you want to connect.